ScottNoPantsOn/aws-cdk-control-tower-lz/README.md

 The `ControlTowerLandingZone` construct is a layer 3 (L3) construct that creates all the necessary resources for a Control Tower landing zone deployment.
 It consists of several other constructs that handle service specific resource creation for the Control Tower landing zone and it's pre-requisites.

-The `Organization` construct handles the necessary AWS Organizations resources, including the organization itself (optional), and two foundational shared accounts for the Control Tower landing zone.
+The `Organization` construct handles the necessary AWS Organizations resources, including the organization itself, and two foundational shared accounts for the Control Tower landing zone.

 The `ControlTowerIamRoles` construct creates four IAM service roles required for Control Tower to access and manage the associated infrastructure.

 If encryption is enabled, a KMS customer managed key is created via the `ControlTowerKmsKey` construct.
 This key is used for data encryption with Control Tower enabled services (AWS CloudTrail, AWS Config) and the associated AWS S3 data.

 ## Prerequisites
-The construct expects an existing AWS Organizations organization to be created by default.
-You will need programmatic access to the management account of your organization, using credentials with adequate permissions to deploy the CDK app.
+You will need programmatic access to the management account of your organization, using credentials with administrator access permissions to deploy the CDK app.
 If creating a new environment from scratch, it is recommended to enable IAM Identity Center with AWS Organizations and then grant access to a user for this.
+Control Tower will assume control (pun intended) of the existing organization and IAM Identity Center instance.
 For detailed instruction, see [AWS Control Tower - Setting Up](https://docs.aws.amazon.com/controltower/latest/userguide/setting-up.html).

 ## Working with Projen